amt283/CIS12-Exercise04/README.md

 - 4.11.2

-This is a similar situation to 4.11.1
+This is a similar situation to 4.11.1 where the instructor's code is much more streamlined and efficient and I can see how that would be incredibly useful depending on what needs to be done with the program.
+I think it gives the programmers much more flexibility to make the program do a wider variety of tasks with the least amount of code possible.

 - 4.11.3

+Similar situation as 4.11.2

 - 4.11.4